-The concept of the snack tray is simple: a variety of small, tasty bites a new parent can consume quickly, without having to think about "what sounds good to eat".
+The concept of snack trays is simple: a variety of small, tasty bites a new parent can consume quickly, without having to think about “what sounds good to eat”.

 Foods to include are proteins, vegetables, healthy fats and some carbs.

-Here's a shopping list you can cut and paste for your next trip to the grocery store (or click the links to order online).
+Here’s a snack tray shopping list for your next trip to the grocery store (or click the links to order online).

 The Snack Tray

 (examples – be creative and add more of your favorite foods)

 - Organic peanut butter (high quality, no trans fats)

 - Dried apricots (or other dried fruit like Figs, Mango Slices, Cranberries)

 - Pickled vegetables (Pickles, Beets, Artichoke hearts, Peperoncini, Carrots)

 - Deviled eggs (pre-made or make your own) or hard-boiled eggs sprinkled with salt